phillipberndt/fakexrandr/README.md

 If you need FakeXRandR for another use case or the automated building does not work for you, here are some details:

-The `configure` script runs `xrandr` and creates a `config.h` header with the resolution of the monitor to split, the path to the system's real `libXrandr.so` file and a path which preceeds that of the real library in the ld search path, where the FakeXRandR should be placed.
+The `configure` script creates a `config.h` header with the path to the system's real `libXrandr.so` file and a path which preceeds that of the real library in the ld search path, where the FakeXRandR should be placed.
 You can use `ldconfig -v` to get a list of suitable directories, if `configure` should fail to determine one.

 The `libXrandr.c` file only contains a initialization function which loads the symbols from the real library and implementations of the functions that we